nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![Structure of the UI Component](images/UiClassDiagram.png)

-The `UI` consists of a `MainScreen` that is made up of parts e.g.`CommandInput`, `TaskDetailPanel`, `TaskListPanel`, `CommandInput` etc. All these, including the `MainScreen`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+`UI` consists of a `MainScreen` that is made up of `TaskListPanel`,`TaskDetailPanel`,`CommandInput`,`CommandResultPanel`,`HelpManualPanel` and `WelcomePanel`.

 The `UI` component uses the JavaFx UI framework but is modeled to mimic after the structure of the `React.js` framework as closely as possible.
-The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
+The layout of these UI parts are first defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainScreen`](https://github.com/AY2223S2-CS2103T-T15-3/tp/blob/master/src/main/java/vimification/taskui/MainScreen.java) is specified in [`MainScreen.fxml`](https://github.com/AY2223S2-CS2103T-T15-3/tp/blob/master/src/main/resources/view/MainScreen.fxml)

+`MainScreen` is the component that represents the `Window` and is divided into 3 main parts, as shown in the diagram below.

+1. `leftComponent`
+2. `rightComponent`
+3. `bottomComponent`

+`leftComponent` **always** and **only** loads the `TaskListPanel` upon initialization.

+`bottomComponent` loads the `CommandInput` when the user presses `:` key on their keyboard.
+After the user finishes typing their command in `CommandInput` and presses `Enter`, `bottomComponent` loads `CommandResultPanel` to show the command result at the bottom of the screen.

+`rightComponent` loads the `WelcomePanel` when Vimification first launches to show a breif guide to guide the user.
+`rightComponent` loads the `HelpManualPanel` when the user executes the `:help` command using `CommandInput`.
+`rightComponent` loads the `TaskDetailPanel` when the user presses `l` key on their keyboard when they hover over a `TaskCell`(a cell in `TaskListPanel` in `LeftComponent`).

+All these, including the `MainScreen`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component,